Has someone damaged your reputation by spreading false information? You may have a claim for Defamation.

 If you feel you are a victim of Defamation, contact us for a FREE consultation.

 Contact us at (904) 483-3844 for a FREE consultation

 or complete our contact form and we will contact you within 1 business day

 This information is intended for educational purposes only and does not constitute legal advice.
-Every situation is different and only through a full and thorough consultation that a tailored legal strategy can be developed.
+Every situation is different and only through a full and thorough consultation can a tailored legal strategy be developed.
 Use of this information is at your own risk.